SeldonIO/seldon-core/doc/source/workflow/install.md

 ### Install a SNAPSHOT version

 Whenever a new PR was merged to master, we have set up our CI to build a "SNAPSHOT" version, which would contain the Docker images for that specific development / master-branch code.
-Whilst the images are pushed under SNAPSHOT, they also create a new "dated" SNAPSHOT version entry, which pushes images with the tag `"<next-version>-SNAPSHOT_$(date)"`.
-A new branch is also created with the name `"v<next-version>-SNAPSHOT_$(date)"`, which contains the respective helm charts, and allows for the specific version (as outlined by the version in `version.txt`) to be installed.
+Whilst the images are pushed under SNAPSHOT, they also create a new "dated" SNAPSHOT version entry, which pushes images with the tag `"<next-version>-SNAPSHOT_<timestamp>"`.
+A new branch is also created with the name `"v<next-version>-SNAPSHOT_<timestamp>"`, which contains the respective helm charts, and allows for the specific version (as outlined by the version in `version.txt`) to be installed.

 This means that you can try out a dev version of master if you want to try a specific feature before it's released.